Santorini village tour - photo by Lazaros Tsaktsiras

 Emporio — The Island’s Largest Village

-The most substantial of the five kastelia and Santorini’s largest village by resident population, Emporio is where traditional island life continues most authentically.
-Elderly fishermen sell fresh catch from the central square most mornings.
-Small-scale livestock farming, traditional crafts, and local customs survive here in ways they don’t in the more tourist-oriented caldera villages.
+Emporio is the most substantial of the five kastelia and Santorini’s largest village by actual resident population.
+This is where traditional island life has survived most intact.
+Most mornings, elderly fishermen sell fresh catch from the central square.
+Small-scale farming, traditional crafts, local customs — they persist here in ways that have disappeared from the caldera villages entirely.

 The kasteli itself is exceptional.
-As the village that faced the most frequent pirate attacks, Emporio built an extra observation tower — the only kasteli on the island with one.
-The defensive lanes are among the best-preserved on Santorini, genuinely labyrinthine and disorientating even today.
-Before the village entrance, the Mills on Gabriel Hill — used for centuries to grind flour — stand as landmarks.
-Allow a minimum of 2 hours to walk the full kasteli.
+Because Emporio faced the most frequent pirate attacks, it built an extra observation tower — the only kasteli on the island with one.
+The defensive lanes are among the best-preserved on Santorini, genuinely labyrinthine in a way that still disorients you today even when no one is chasing you.
+Before the village entrance, the Mills on Gabriel Hill mark the landscape — used for centuries to grind flour.
+Give yourself at least 2 hours to walk the full kasteli properly.

 What’s Included in a Village Tour

-A guided village tour typically covers 3–4 villages in half a day (4–5 hours), with transport between them, a knowledgeable local guide explaining the history and architecture of each, stops for photography, and often a wine tasting at a local winery (Megalochori is surrounded by vineyards).
-Most tours include hotel pickup and drop-off.
+A guided village tour typically covers 3–4 villages in half a day, usually 4–5 hours.
+You get transport between villages, a local guide who actually knows the history and architecture, stops for photography, and often a wine tasting at a nearby winery — Megalochori sits surrounded by vineyards.
+Most tours include hotel pickup and drop-off, which matters on an island where taxi availability can be chaotic in high season.

-Private tours allow you to customise the itinerary — add the wine museum at Koutsogiannopulos, include a stop at the Profitis Ilias monastery on the island’s highest mountain, or extend to cover Perissa and the Akrotiri peninsula.
-Cost: €55–80 per person for small-group tours; €150–200 for private tours.
+Private tours let you customize: add the wine museum at Koutsogiannopulos, include the Profitis Ilias monastery on the island’s highest peak, or extend down to Perissa and the Akrotiri peninsula.
+Pricing runs €55–80 per person for small-group tours and €150–200 for private.

 Self-Guided Village Exploration

-All three villages are reachable by bus from Fira (Pyrgos and Megalochori on the main Akrotiri route; Emporio on the Perissa route).
-Frequency is roughly hourly.
-The best approach for independent visitors: take the bus to Pyrgos (25 minutes), walk through the kasteli, have lunch at a summit cafe, then continue by bus or taxi to Megalochori (10 minutes), and finally Emporio (15 minutes further).
-Return from Emporio via Perissa to Fira.
+All three villages are reachable by bus from Fira — Pyrgos and Megalochori on the main Akrotiri route, Emporio on the Perissa route.
+Buses run roughly hourly.
+The most logical approach for independent travelers: catch the bus to Pyrgos (25 minutes), walk the kasteli, have lunch at a summit cafe, then continue by bus or taxi to Megalochori (10 minutes), and finally Emporio (another 15 minutes).
+Return from Emporio via Perissa back to Fira.

 The Best Kept Secret on the Island